-Using the antilog table for $\overline{2}$ .
+Using the antilog table for $\bar{2}$ .
 4190, we find 2625.
 The solution is 0.02625.

-Lesson Title: Powers and roots of Theme: Numbers a nd Numeration logarithms - Numbers less than 1 Lesson Number: M1-L053 Class: SSS 1 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils will Bring logarithr n and antilogarithm be able to calculate powers and roots of tables, availat ble in the Term 1 numbers less than 1 using logarithms.
+Lesson Title: Powers and roots of Theme: Numbers and Numeration logarithms - Numbers less than 1 Lesson Number: M1-L053 Class: SSS 1 Time: 40 minutes By the end of the lesson, pupils will be able to calculate powers and roots of Preparation By the end of the lesson, pupils will Bring logarithm and antilogarithm be able to calculate powers and roots of tables, available in the Term 1 numbers less than 1 using logarithms.
 Lesson Plans.